michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 **tl;dr;**

 >1.
-Post a max of 1 ETH collateral to \<INSERT ENS NAME\>.
+Post a max of 1 ETH collateral to `relay.ultrasound.eth`.
 Send us the transaction details over Telegram or Discord along with the associated builder pubkeys.
 The transaction must come from an address associated with one of the pubkeys.
 >2.
 Reach out to us when a builder pubkey is ready to be activated.
 This will be a manual step where